-In 2006 public lands on the allotment were reviewed for conformance with the Standards for Rangeland Health and Guidelines for Grazing Management (43 CFR 4180, available for review at the Prineville District BLM).
-An interdisciplinary team of BLM specialists found that conditions on public lands in this allotment met the standards and grazing management conformed to guidelines.
+Additionally, in 2000 public lands on the allotment were reviewed for conformance with the Standards for Rangeland Health and Guidelines for Grazing Management (43 CFR 4180, available for review at the Prineville District BLM).
+An interdisciplinary team of BLM specialists found that grazing management conformed to guidelines and that current livestock management was not contributing to conditions on public lands not meeting standards.